-For the last couple of months, I’ve been feeling shitty and out of sorts.
+For the last couple of months, I’ve been feeling out of sorts.
 Getting out of bed at 6 am was becoming more difficult and on most days, I felt like I was on an emotional roller coaster.
 I was a wreck and a ball of knot’s and nerves.
 I could feel myself getting anxious and I had this constant feeling of being overwhelmed.
 This feeling was not proportional to what was happening in my life.
-So it didn’t make sense to me.
+So it didn't make sense to me.

 Being the hypochondriac that I am, I thought I was dying from some deadly illness.
 So I went to my natural doctor and said what the hell is going on with me.
 I’m losing my mind and I can’t remember things and I can’t concentrate on my work.
 My doctor ran a battery of blood tests and here’s what we found.
 I had a severe Vitamin D deficiency that was creating havoc in my life, emotions and on my immune system.
 A deficiency in Vitamin D is serious business and everyone should check themselves.
 So I decided to go deep into all things Vitamin D for my tribe and this blog is worth the read 🙂